 “It makes me feel great, because we can help our children through a crisis, without having to sell our home when we don’t want to do that, or change our lifestyle,” June told us.

 But if you pass away within seven years, your children may have to pay inheritance tax on the gift you gave them.
-You can find out more about inheritance tax.

 How can equity release support your estate planning?

 There are a few ways you can protect your family’s inheritance.
 If you want to leave a fixed amount, you can protect some of your home’s value by choosing a product with an inheritance protection.
 That’ll cut down the amount you can borrow, but it means a set amount will remain to be passed onto your family or friends.

 You can pay back some or all of the interest on your loan, reducing the amount you owe and leaving more for your family to inherit.